ros2/ros2_documentation/source/How-To-Guides/Core-maintainer-guide.rst

 ROS 2 Core Maintainer Guide
 ===========================

-Each package in the ROS 2 core has one or more maintainers that are responsibile for the general health of the package.
+Each package in the ROS 2 core has one or more maintainers that are responsible for the general health of the package.
 This guide gives some information about the responsibilities of a ROS 2 core package maintainer.

 .. contents:: Table of Contents